EDMdesigner/email-generator-docs/generator settings/VMLbackground.md

 Inside the settings object you can now place a vmlBackground parameter either of the values true or false:

--If it set to "true", the generator will generate declarations for the background in HTML and VML as well.
+-If it set to `true`, the generator will generate declarations for the background in HTML and VML as well.
 VML code will be placed inside coditional comments to ensure that only Outlook email clients notice that.

--If it set to "false", the generator only generate the HTML.
+-If it set to `false`, the generator only generate the HTML.
 This setting option only recommended if your target audience does not contain Outlook email client users.

 The default setting is: